Skip to main content

 • atmosphere

-The atmosphere is criticized for its low-resolution graphics and mixed perspectives, which create a gloomy environment that hinders object visibility.
-This detracts from the gameplay experience, as the challenges arise more from visual shortcomings than from engaging puzzles.
+The atmosphere of the game is criticized for its low-resolution graphics and mixed perspectives, which contribute to a gloomy environment that hinders object visibility.
+This detracts from the overall experience, as players find it challenging to engage with the game due to poor visual effects rather than intricate puzzles.

 • “The main issue with the gameplay is not from a mechanical point of view but graphical; the low-resolution images and mixed perspectives create a gloomy atmosphere that makes objects difficult to spot, not due to clever puzzles but rather poor visual effects.”